hellstock/aws-multi-region/README.md

 ### Preparation

-You need to add API GW base URL to HUSH_APIGW_URL environment variable.
+You need to add API GW base URL and AWS region to environment variables.
 For example add to `.env-tests` file:

     export HUSH_APIGW_URL=https://<your-api-gw-url-here>/prod
+    export HUSH_AWS_REGION=<your-region-here>

 For test running with python unit test framework, prepare this: